rdhwan/commlib/README.md

-# commlib - a MQTT Connector Library
+# commlib - a MQTT Connector Library for CE739 - Mobile Pervasive Computing

 This library provides a connector for sending and receiving messages using MQTT.
 It leverages the `mqtt` and `eventemitter3` libraries to handle MQTT communication and event handling.